webinstall/webi-installers/powershell/README.md

 > The core benefit of running `pwsh` on Mac or Linux is that you get a way to
 > debug Windows scripts without having to boot up Windows.
+>
+> The core benefit of running `pwsh` on Windows is that it's years ahead of
+> pre-installed version.

-For example, if you want to create a `curl.exe -A "windows" | powershell` script for Windows (as we do), it's helpful to be able to do some level of debugging on other platforms.
+For example, if you want to create a `curl.exe | powershell` script for Windows (as we do), it's helpful to be able to do some level of debugging on other platforms.

 ## Table of Contents

 - Files
+- ProTips
 - vim
 - lint
 - fmt